 Remember, the big goal of this section is to find the inverse of a square matrix .

-Since each square matrix corresponds to a linear transformation, we can think (’s inverse) as “reversing” or “undoing” the transformation.
+Since a square matrix corresponds to a linear transformation, we can think of as “reversing” or “undoing” the transformation.

 For example, if scales vectors, should scale by the reciprocal, so that applying and then returns the original vector.